 Patients who test positive for rheumatoid factor aren’t necessarily diagnosed with rheumatoid arthritis right away.
 There must also be a clear history of consistent rheumatoid arthritis symptoms.

 If your doctor suspects symptoms of rheumatoid arthritis, other criteria must first be taken into consideration before reaching a diagnosis.
 The presence of rheumatoid factor alone does not typically lead to an immediate rheumatoid arthritis diagnosis.
-Doctors look at physical symptoms, medical history and may conduct other blood tests, like anti-CCP, and imaging scans to help identify the condition.
+Doctors look at physical symptoms, medical history and may conduct other blood tests, like anti-CCP, as well as imaging scans to help identify the condition.

-Depending on the final diagnosis, the presence of rheumatoid factor in a patient’s blood may help determine the type of treatment that will be provided to that patient, such as disease-modifying antirheumatic drugs (DMARDs).
+Depending on the final diagnosis, in some cases the presence of rheumatoid factor in a patient’s blood may help determine the type of treatment that will be provided to that patient, such as disease-modifying antirheumatic drugs (DMARDs).

-A positive rheumatoid factor test along with a rheumatoid arthritis diagnosis can potentially help the doctor determine a prognosis, although this depends on a variety of factors.
+A positive rheumatoid factor test along with a rheumatoid arthritis diagnosis can potentially help the doctor determine a prognosis and an appropriate course of treatment.
+This may depend on a variety of factors.

-Determining a prognosis for rheumatoid arthritis patients is difficult.
+Determining a prognosis for rheumatoid arthritis patients can be a complicated process.
 The disease affects different people in different ways.
-A prognosis can depend largely on the types of symptoms the patient displays as well as their medical history.
+A prognosis can depend largely on the type and severity of symptoms the patient displays, as well as their medical history.

 Many doctors and researchers feel that a positive rheumatoid factor test result may predict a more severe pattern of symptoms and overall disease course.
 Extra-articular symptoms like rheumatoid nodules may be more likely to form in patients who have positive rheumatoid factor blood test results.
 Other aggressive symptoms, though rare, could be more likely to occur in rheumatoid factor positive patients.
-These may include lung and heart conditions.
+These may include symptoms due to an autoimmune effect on the lung and heart.

 Keep in mind this isn’t always the case.
 If rheumatoid factor is tested and symptoms are detected early, a diagnosis can be quickly reached.
-Treatment can begin as soon as possible to prevent further progression of joint damage, swelling and pain.
+Early diagnosis means treatment can begin sooner, hence preventing further progression of joint damage, swelling and pain.